Why We Support the Garment Worker Protection Act

 -UCLA Labor Center

-Although piece work sounds like a decent deal – work hard and get paid better, the piece-rate system undercuts workers’ hourly pay while encouraging a disproportionate amount of production.
-Some factories pay workers piece rates up until minimum wage rather than using it as an incentive or bonus on top of an hourly rate.
+Although piece work sounds like a decent deal – work hard and get paid better, some factories pay workers piece rates up until minimum wage rather than using it as an incentive or bonus on top of an hourly rate.

 A Garment Worker Center study found that in any given workweek: